voxpupuli/puppet-jira/README.md

 #####`$dbname`

-The name of the database, defaults to 'jira'
+The name of the database, defaults to 'jira'.
+If using oracle this should be the SID.

 #####`$dbport`

-The port of the database, defaults to '5432'
+The port of the database, defaults to '5432'.
+MySQL runs on '3306'.

 #####`$dbdriver`

-The database driver to use, defaults to 'org.postgresql.Driver'
+The database driver to use, defaults to 'org.postgresql.Driver'.
+Can be 'org.postgresql.Driver', 'com.mysql.jdbc.Driver' or 'oracle.jdbc.OracleDriver'.

 #####`$dbtype`

-Database type, defaults to 'postgres72'
+Database type, defaults to 'postgres72'.
+Can be 'postgres72', 'mysql' or 'oracle10g'.

 #####`$poolsize`

 The connection pool size to the database, defaults to 20

-#####`$mysql_connector_package`

-Package name for the MySQL Connector/J driver.
-Will be automatically installed if set and $dbtype = 'mysql'.
-Defaults to 'mysql-connector-java' on Redhat and 'libmysql-java' on Debian.

-#####`$mysql_connector_jar`

-Path to the JAR for the MySQL Connector/J driver.
-Defaults to '/usr/share/java/mysql-connector-java.jar' on Redhat and '/usr/share/java/mysql.jar' on Debian.
+#####`$dburl`
+This parameter is not required nor do we recomend setting it.
+However it can be used to customize the database connection string.

 #####`$enable_connection_pooling`